dflis/dflis.github.io/docs/_posts/2025-03-25-UDR7-DynDNS-Namecheap.md

 categories: [Homelab]
 tags: [ddns, udr7, namecheap]
 ---
-This procedure describes how to configure the Unifi Dream Router 7 Dynamic DNS service to periodically update A + Dynamic DNS Record `router.dubravko.com on` at Namecheap DNS server with the public IP address of `Primary (WAN1)` interface.
+This procedure describes how to configure the Unifi Dream Router 7 Dynamic DNS service to periodically update A + Dynamic DNS Record `router.dubravko.com` at Namecheap DNS server with the public IP address of `Primary (WAN1)` interface.

 > This configuration will only periodically update the DNS record if the telecom router is set to bridge mode and the UDR7 is configured to connect to the Internet directly via a PPPoE connection.
 Otherwise, the UDR7 will not automatically detect changes in the public IP address, which would prevent automatic DynDNS updates from triggering.
 {: .prompt-info }